Unity-Technologies/ml-agents/docs/Installation-Windows.md

 It also contains many [example environments](Learning-Environment-Examples.md) to help you get started.

-The `ml-agents` subdirectory contains a Python package which provides RL trainers.
+The `ml-agents` subdirectory contains a Python package which provides deep reinforcement learning trainers to use with Unity environments.

 The `ml-agents-envs` subdirectory contains a Python API to interface with Unity, which the `ml-agents` package depends on.